feddelegrand7/Rnightly/README.md

 ![](man/figures/Rnightlyexample5.gif)

-Finally, you can change the background color of Shiny inputs after toggling :
+Finally, you can change the background color of Shiny inputs:

 ``` r